stefanobartoletti/stefanobartoletti/README.md

 🎨 Front-End is my favorite area of web development, and I also have a strong interest for design and SEO's technical aspects.
 Jamstack related technologies are my new passion, in particular Vue, Nuxt and their ecosystem.

 🐧 I'm an enthusiast Linux user.
-It was 2008 when I tried my first Ubuntu Live CD, and after a few years spent with some of its derivatives, I finally ended my distro-hopping with KDE-powered openSUSE, which I run in a custom Slimbook laptop.
+It was 2008 when I tried my first Ubuntu Live USB, and after a few years spent with some of its derivatives, I finally ended my distro-hopping by landing on KDE-powered openSUSE, which I run in a custom Slimbook laptop.

 📚 I also love swimming, sci-fi, history and science.